scottellis/polladc/README.md

           Rate = 93.047326 Hz

-Updates are only reported to stdout every 16th read.
+Screen updates are not done every read.
+This is so the timing doesn't get too distorted.
+Check the code for details.